 In the functional model shown in figure 5.5.1-1, the following is considered:

 - The description of the corresponding functional entities and reference points in 3GPP TS 23.281 [4] applies.

+- MCVideo-1, includes the 5G-GC1 reference point as described in clause 4.7 and fulfils the requirements of the 5G-GC1 reference point for MCVideo.

 - The description of the MCVideo-4 and MCVideo-7 reference points in 3GPP TS 23.281 [4] applies considering that it utilizes the N6 reference point defined in 3GPP TS 23.501 [7].